venkatram64/spring-work-micro-services/post-api-gateway-service/README.md

 Step 1: maven package, which will build the jar file (post-api-gateway-service.jar)

+mvn clean install -Dspring.profiles.active=dev  (not for local)

 step 2:

 build the image

+below one is for my local kubernetes deployment
-PS D:\MyProjects\MyWork\spring-work-micro-services\post-api-gateway-service> docker build -t explorejava/post-api-gateway-service .
+PS D:\MyProjects\MyWork\spring-work-micro-services\post-api-gateway-service> docker build -t explorejava/post-api-gateway-service:latest .

-PS D:\MyProjects\MyWork\spring-work-micro-services\post-api-gateway-service> docker push  explorejava/post-api-gateway-service
+PS D:\MyProjects\MyWork\spring-work-micro-services\post-api-gateway-service> docker push explorejava/post-api-gateway-service:latest

 to see the images